chrisvanmeer/at-hashi-demo/README.md

 ansible-galaxy install -r requirements.yml
 ```

-## Step 3 - Provision the instances
+## Step 3 - Deploy the instances

-You can either provision the instances locally with Multipass, or in the AWS cloud with Terraform.
+You can either deploy the instances locally with Multipass, or in the AWS cloud with Terraform.
 You decide.
-If you want to provision with Multipass, go for step 3a.
+If you want to deploy with Multipass, go for step 3a.
-If you want to provision with Terraform, go for step 3b.
+If you want to deploy with Terraform, go for step 3b.
 **Beware that you must choose the one or the other, do not execute 3a AND 3b.**

 ### Step 3a - Multipass